-When you design a game to be entirely beatable by someone who plays a few times a month is it any wonder that people who play on a regular basis don’t have anything to do?
+When you design a game to be entirely beatable by someone who plays a few times a month, is it any wonder that people who play regularly don’t have anything to do?

 On paper, there is more to do than ever before in the World of Warcraft.
-Infinite mythic keystones, World Quests, 4 raiding difficulties, Warfronts, Island Expeditions and more.
+Infinite mythic keystones, World Quests, four raiding difficulties, Warfronts, Island Expeditions, and more.
 Yet, it feels like there is less to do than ever before because none of those things feels worth doing due to a skewed reward and progression structure.